jazzyj123/pyclearpass/README.md

 ## Add New Guest Device
 This example adds a Guest Device including
-1. an expiry date within 24 hours in seconds
+1. An expiry date within 24 hours in seconds
-2. associated to the role ID of 2 (Guest in test environment)
+2. Associated to the role ID of 3 (Guest in test environment)
 3. Statically assigned MPSK password
 ```
 import time